A Smart Approach to Sustainability

 Yes.
 The senior discount and supplement discounts will remain, as well as member sales and regular monthly sales.

 - This method seems like it caters to people who spend more money.

 The Patronage Refund is determined by how much a member spends at the Co-op.
 However, every member receives a refund at the same rate.
-This is not all that different than our current 2% member discount.
+This is not all that different than our former 2% member discount.
 For instance, If a member spends $100, they receive a $2 discount.
 If a member only spends a dollar, they only receive a two-cent discount.